Kissing Coppers: Description

 The two police officers are painted in black and white.
 Both individuals are shown in full uniform with evident handcuffs and a baton around their respective belts.
 This portrayal of same-sex intimacy is a common feature of art dating as far back as the 16th century in Michelangelo’s Sistine Ceiling.

 Another significant element of Kissing Coppers is its strategic placement.
 Location is a crucial component of Banksy’s work as it oftentimes adds additional information concerning the message.
-This particular image resides in Brighton, England.
+This particular image was created in Brighton, England.
 Brighton is a lively city which has been referred to as the LGBTQ+ Capital of the UK.
 Approximately 11-15% of the seaside city are gay or bisexual.
 In addition, the city is home to the UK's largest pride celebration each year.
 Brighton’s rich history with the LGBTQ community dating as far back as the Napoleonic Wars in 1803, has allowed Kissing Coppers to become a cultural staple of the city and its unique population.